How to get the vaccine

 Training and workforce

-Victoria is committed to working with the Commonwealth Government to support the delivery of the Australian Government’s COVID-19 vaccination program.
+Victoria is committed to working with the Australian Government to support the delivery of the Australian Government’s COVID-19 vaccination program.
 Additional workforce capacity is needed due to the significant effort involved in offering vaccination to all eligible Victorians in 2021.
 This will ensure existing programs can be maintained, including flu vaccination, during the rollout.

 - existing authorised immunisers